tonisives/vim/README.md

-# vim
+# ti-vim board

-Issues for the ti-vim project
+Feel free to add issues and feature requests to the `Issues` tab.